Jibanul/ML-Projects/1.1-LSSVM_SVR-Implementation/ReadMe.md

 ## Overview
 This project implements various machine learning algorithms focusing on Least Squares Support Vector Machines (LS-SVM) and Support Vector Regression (SVR).
-The implementation is available in both R and Python.
+The implementation is available in R/Python.

 ## Goal
 The goal of this project is to implement and analyze **Least Squares Support Vector Machines (LS-SVM)** and **Support Vector Regression (SVR)** using different numerical approaches.
 These methods are widely used for **regression tasks and large-scale optimization problems**.
-By implementing these models in **both R and Python**, we aim to:
+By implementing these models in **R/Python**, we aim to:
 - Understand the mathematical foundation behind LS-SVM and SVR.
 - Compare different numerical methods (e.g., **Conjugate Gradient, QR Decomposition, Incremental Learning**).